PathPlanning/GAN-Path-Finder/README.md

 python ./data_generation/path_build.py --field_size 64 --density 0.2 --obstacles_num 5 --indent 3
 ```

+See examples of size 64 and density 20 data in [examples](https://github.com/PathPlanning/GAN-Path-Finder/tree/master/examples/size_64/20_den).

+*Train/Validation/Test split* is happening on the fly, depending on weather you train or validate the model.
+Our default split is 75% train, 15% validation and 10% test.
+When training the model is using train batch and validation batch to see progress and catch overfitting.
+When final evaluation is taken place, test batch of the original data is used.
+Proportions are hardcoded in file [datasets.py](https://github.com/PathPlanning/GAN-Path-Finder/blob/master/datasets.py) and works by simply sorting input file names and splitting indices into train/val/test.
+Parameters could be changed directly inside the code or by specifying another dataloader - ex. if you have other maps generating procedure, that results in different structure of file names.

 #### Train model
 The simplest way to train our default network (the best performing one) is to run the following command